Follow the Explorers with Robert Goetz

 Instead I am working as an R&D engineer for electronics in the medical business.
 I have mainly focused on DC/DC converters, analog circuitry, EMC design and EMC testing.
 And to complete the picture of contradictions I dance a lot in my spare time.
 Mainly Line Dance as dance sport.
-I am also working on my education as dance teacher for Line Dance under NTA guidelines.
-I have now completed all 5 exams for the Dance Fundamentals.
+I am also working on my education as dance teacher for Line Dance under NTA (National Teacher Association) guidelines.
+I have successfully completed tests for Dance Fundamentals I to V.

 WCS GPDIA Intermediate Certificate

 I have also started West Coast Swing (WCS) as couple dancing several years ago.
 In the meantime I have successfully passed the exams for GPDIA (Global Professional Dance Instructor Association) Basic and Intermediate Instructor.
 I also started teaching West Coast Swing.
 Currently I am the only one holding this certificate around Munich and Allgäu.

 Beside that I am also a Zumba® Instructor and ZIN™ member.
 But I have not yet started with lessons yet.
 This is planned for the future.